Limestone Theatre: "Hamlet"

 Limestone Assistant Professor of Theatre Bill West-Davis noted that Limestone University Theatre has worked extremely hard to make the 2020-2021 season possible.

 “I am very happy and relieved that we're able to have a season,” West-Davis said.
 “A lot of larger universities have had to change their season or cancel completely due to having a larger student population.
-Fortunately for us, our small program size allows us to continue making art and educating our students in a safe environment.
-We look forward to having three – and possibly four – very distinctive shows for this academic year.”
+Fortunately for us, our small program size allows us to continue making art and educating our students in a safe environment."

-“Hamlet” will be a filmed performance adapted by Baxter-Ferguson, who will serve as Director.
+“Hamlet” is a filmed performance adapted by Baxter-Ferguson, who will serve as Director.
 Adapted for the contemporary era, it will stream via www.showtix4u.com.
-Tickets will be available for purchase soon.
 Set in Denmark, the play depicts Prince Hamlet and his revenge against his uncle, Claudius, who has murdered Hamlet's father in order to seize his throne and marry Hamlet's mother.

 “I had wanted to revisit Hamlet for some time,” said Baxter-Ferguson.
 “We had performed what is arguably Shakespeare’s greatest play some twelve years ago before we had our new theatre space.
 During the COVID pandemic shutdown, I had a lot of time to think, like all of us, about the toxicity in our country; the unerring belied that we are right and just and anyone else is wrong.
 We are no longer a country that seeks consensus through careful debate, but instead seeks affirmation through bullying.
 The loudest voice wins.
 And, like all of us, I felt it painful to be online.
 The hatred and discourse were deafening.
 So, I thought, there’s something there that can connect to Hamlet’s quest for vengeance.
 Something to explore through the lens of social media politics, and discourse.